iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 The `Overview of Calibration Procedure`_ section above covers how you would move the throttle to run through the calibration process if your RC transmitter and flight controller are set up.
 This calibration process is especially easy to complete with an RC transmitter if your flight controllers outputs are configured for RC Passthrough.

-However, if you want an easy way to test out calibration without the need for an RC transmitter or if you don't use one at all, you can use the Motor Test functionality of ArduCopter to run through calibration with just a flight controller, a Vertiq module, and a connector.
+However, if you want an easy way to test out calibration without the need for an RC transmitter, or if you don't use one at all, you can use the Motor Test functionality of ArduCopter to run through calibration with just a flight controller, a Vertiq module, and a connector.

 First, follow the steps laid out in :ref:`hobby_fc_tutorial` for setting up your Vertiq module and ArduCopter flight controller to communicate with each other using Standard PWM.
 Make sure to test